Overview of Advanced Insights

 See Integrate with Salesforce to integrate with Salesforce.

-See Integrate with Oracle Engagement Cloud to integrate with Oracle Engagement Cloud.
+See Integrate with Oracle CX Sales to integrate with Oracle CX Sales.

 Using our CSV Importer Tool, you can pull lists of companies directly from your CRM and upload them into Oracle DataFox as Lists.

-From there you'll be able to leverage the Other Lists filter to track companies across different Lists.
-Here's how it's done:
+You can then use the Other Lists filter to track companies across different Lists.
+Here's how it's done.

 Find the Other Lists Filter